How to create a budding engineer

 Get into online gaming:

 Websites such as Engineering Games have great, free, web-based games exploring everything from forces to electricity.
+We also love Wired, a puzzle-platform game where you wire up electrical circuits to progress through the levels (free, it runs on Windows or Mac computers and needs a keyboard and mouse).

 Create with toys